 Chat with Heather Dinich

 Welcome to SportsNation!
-On Tuesday, ESPN.com's ACC blogger Heather Dinich stops by talk some college football.
+On Friday, ESPN.com's ACC blogger Heather Dinich stops by to wrap up the spring football season.

 Dinich covered ACC and Big Ten football for five seasons before joining ESPN.com in November 2007.
 She's an Indiana grad but somehow her favorite day of the week is Saturday.